strawberry-graphql/strawberry-django/docs/references/fields.md

 # Fields

 Fields can be defined manually or `auto` type can be used for automatic type resolution.
 All basic field types and relation fields are supported out of the box.
+If you use a library that designates a custom field you will need to define an equivalent type such as `str`, `float`, `bool`, `int` or `id`

 ```python
 import strawberry